Zipcar/vault-playground/README.md

 ### Automation Tooling
 If you're an operator or developer writing tests for your infrastructure tooling it's helpful to run them against a realistic environment.
-The Vault Playground can be deployed onto a CI server and used to restore known states and run tests while also making it quick and easy to burn everything down and create a brand new environment for each bach of tests.
+The Vault Playground can be deployed onto a CI server and used to restore known states and run tests while also making it quick and easy to burn everything down and create a brand new environment for each batch of tests.

 ## Prerequisites
   - [Docker](https://www.docker.com/get-docker) - This uses Docker to run Vault and Consul in containers